Coronavirus Roundtable - Bond Spreads And Default Risk (Video Transcript)

 DS: Well, I think that's good.

-DvD: I’m joking, obviously, after what President Trump went through on sarcasm, that was a sarcastic joke.
-I wouldn’t recommend anybody buy lottery tickets.
-But you can you can do better with treasuries.
+DvD: I'm joking, obviously, after what President Trump went through on sarcasm, that was a sarcastic joke.
+I wouldn't recommend anybody buy lottery tickets.
+But you can do better with treasuries.

-DS: Well, that’s – that is – I’ve got to the clarification and I think that’s – obviously, it’s a good reminder of how to think, I think, it’s, I would say, for myself, for people on Seeking Alpha, you get a little bit lost in the game of this and trying to maximize returns and forget the real world goals that are behind all this and that are more important than whether or not you beat the market or get the max get lucky, whatever else.
-And so I think that’s a very helpful place to hit.
+DS: Well, that's - that is - I've got to the clarification and I think that's - obviously, it's a good reminder of how to think, I think, it's, I would say, for myself, for people on Seeking Alpha, you get a little bit lost in the game of this and trying to maximize returns and forget the real-world goals that are behind all this and that are more important than whether or not you beat the market or get the max get lucky, whatever else.
+And so I think that's a very helpful place to hit.

 DvD: Well, I look at two investors with regard to be in the market.
 One, obviously, is Warren Buffett, whom everybody follows.
 And the other was my father, who again, was an investment manager for 50 years.
 And he had tremendous success, "beating the market", as Warren Buffett did early in his career.

 After my father passed away, my brother who was also working at the same firm called me up and said, guess what our father had in his investment portfolio.
-And I said, “Surprised me.”
-And he said, “Well, he was way overweighted in the recreational vehicle market, because he loved RVs.”
+And I said, "Surprised me."
+And he said, "Well, he was way overweighted in the recreational vehicle market because he loved RVs."

-And that’s exactly Daniel Kahneman in the story from Thinking Fast and Slow, where an investment manager bought Ford’s stock, because he loved Ford cars instead of – because Ford common stock was at a price that was good value.
-And so just remaining as dispassionate as possible and remembering why you’re investing, because you’ve got cast needs down the road, is critical to everyone’s success.
+And that's exactly Daniel Kahneman in the story from Thinking Fast and Slow, where an investment manager bought Ford's stock because he loved Ford cars instead of - because Ford common stock was at a price that was good value.
+And so just remaining as dispassionate as possible and remembering why you're investing because you've got cast needs down the road, is critical to everyone's success.

-DS: Yes, that’s a great reminder, though, of course.
+DS: Yes, that's a great reminder, though, of course.
 Avoid lottery tickets and be dispassionate in prioritizing what you need for the long-term.
-And given what’s going on in the bond sector, it’s just worth finding the right ratios and the right risk rewards seems like that?
+And given what's going on in the bond sector, it's just worth finding the right ratios and the right risk rewards seem like that?

 DvD: Exactly.
 And one more thing, especially after what we've been through the last two months or so, is recognizing there going to be some surprises along the way.
 And even though you've done the best job possible for forecasting your liabilities and future cash needs, you might be wrong.